Throw Away Child Marriages

 violence, substance abuse, mental health issues, STDs, and

-.
+pregnancy complications increased.
 Their future outcomes

 are further limited by increased school dropout rates, which can make it difficult to get a job, in turn making them more dependent on the adult preying on them.